fperrin/i-dunno/README.md

 Prints an I-DUNNO representation of ADDRESS (IPv4 or IPv6).

 **-s**
-: generates Satisfactory level of confusion
+: generate Satisfactory level of confusion

 **-d**
-: generates Delightful level of confusion
+: generate Delightful level of confusion

+**-p**
+: do not pad the source when forming address

+**-r**
+: randomize list of codepoints considered when forming I-DUNNO

 The Mininum level of confusion is always enabled.